Site Overlay

 Masters and 55 Plus Games

-The first Masters’ Games were held in the Rocky Mountain House Clearwater County in 2019.
-The event was a massive success, and it will probably become a regular competition in the Alberta sport world.
+The first Masters’ Games were held in the Rocky Mountain House Clearwater Countyin 2019.
+The event drew strong participation and set the template for the seniors’ competitions that followed.
 Masters Games only included 14 disciplines, ranging from soccer and basketball to darts and golf.

 Alberta Sport Grants